MediaComem/comem-archidep/SYSADMIN-CHEATSHEET.md

 After this operation, 89.1 kB of additional disk space will be used.
 ```

-> :books: More complex packages with list their dependencies and ask you to
+> :books: More complex packages will list their dependencies and ask you to
 > confirm that you really want to install everything.

 If the package provides a command, you can then use it to make sure your
-installation worked:
+installation worked.
+In this example, the (very useful) `cowsay` command was
+installed:

 ```bash
 $> cowsay hello